mikeshultz/ethereum-pinner/README.md

 historical events for the contract and pin any hashes it sees, allowing you to add new IPFS nodes to the network as you need.

+Pinner listens for events.
+They don't need to match any signature, but they do need to provide an IPFS hash as bytes32.
+For example:

+    event FileAdded(bytes32 ipfsHash);

 ## Install

 Make sure you have an [IPFS node setup](https://ipfs.io/docs/install/) with port